MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v25.md

 1. Publish new versions of non-Microsoft extensions.
 Be sure to include new extensions that contain custom permission sets as AL objects.

-    If you have new versions of these extensions, built on the Business Central version 24, then publish the new versions.
+    If you have new versions of these extensions, built on the Business Central version 25, then publish the new versions.

     ```powershell
     Publish-NAVApp -ServerInstance $NewBcServerInstance -Path "<path to extension>"
     ```

-1. Recompile extensions not built on version 24.
+1. Recompile extensions not built on version 25.

     [!INCLUDE[repair_runtime_packages](../developer/includes/repair_runtime_packages.md)]

-    Do this step for any published extension versions that aren't built on version 24, and you want to reinstall on tenants.
-These extensions must be recompiled to work with version 24.
+    Do this step for any published extension versions that aren't built on version 25, and you want to reinstall on tenants.
+These extensions must be recompiled to work with version 25.
 To recompile the extensions, use the [Repair-NAVApp](/powershell/module/microsoft.dynamics.nav.apps.management/repair-navapp) cmdlet:

     ```powershell
     Repair-NAVApp -ServerInstance $NewBcServerInstance -Name <extension name> -Version <extension name>
     ```

-    For example, to recompile all extensions that aren't published by Microsoft, you could run the following command:
+    For example, to recompile all non-Microsoft extensions, you can run the following command:

     ```powershell
     Get-NAVAppInfo -ServerInstance $NewBcServerInstance | Where-Object {$_.Publisher -notlike 'Microsoft'} | Repair-NAVApp